alf45tar/ix4-300d/README.md

 You will need to boot manually with the /vmlinuz kernel on partition /dev/sda1 and root=/dev/sda2 passed as a kernel argument.
 ```

 Do not complete the final stage of the install but choose to `Execute a shell` instead.
-Run the following commands:
+Run the following commands

 ```
 mount --bind /dev /target/dev